The NEED-TO-KNOWS of Backyard Solar Panels: 5 FAQs

 2. When are Backyard Solar Panels a Better Option?

-Although solar panels have a sleek design, some don’t think they look good on the roof.
-Aesthetics, far more frequently than installing the system for efficiency, draws people to put solar panels in their backyard.
+Although solar panels have a sleek design, some don’t like how they look on homes.
+Aesthetics often draw people to put solar panels in their backyard.

 If a roof doesn’t have enough unshaded space or pitch facing the right direction, it may not work for solar.
 Solar panels work best when they face south, but east and west-facing solar panels can still produce significant amounts.
 Homeowners with space for a ground mount can generate more solar power because they don’t have these limiting factors.

-3. What are the Requirements for Backyard Panels?
+3. What are the Space Requirements for Backyard Panels?

-Go Solar Group’s Axitec 315-watt solar panels that Go Solar Group uses need 17.875 square feet per solar panel.
+The Axitec 315-watt solar panels that Go Solar Group uses need 17.875 square feet per solar panel.
 The smallest backyard installation completed with these includes six solar panels.
 At the least, a backyard array would need 107.25 square feet.

-This estimate, however, isn’t including setback regulations.
+And this estimate doesn’t even include setback regulations.
 A Setback includes a required distance between a solar array and the property line.
-Each jurisdiction has setback regulations, which vary from jurisdiction to jurisdiction.
+Each jurisdiction has “setback” regulations, which vary from jurisdiction to jurisdiction.

-At Go Solar Group, we have seen setbacks for backyard solar installations as small as 5 feet or as large as 20 feet.
-This, however, isn’t a minimum or maximum; it just gives an idea of what to expect.
+At Go Solar Group, we have seen setbacks for backyard solar installations as small as 5 feet or as long as 20 feet.
+However, this range isn’t a minimum or maximum; it just gives an idea of what to expect.

 4. How Much do Backyard Solar Panels Save?

-Solar savings are one reason solar has become such an attractive option right now.
+Solar savings have made solar an attractive energy option for many.
 Backyard installations don’t have the same return on investment as rooftop solar.
 However, they still save money.

-5. How Many Solar Panels Are Needed to Power a House?
+5. How Many Solar Panels Does a Home Need?

-How many solar panels the home needs comes as a bit of a loaded question.
-The first thing needed to calculate these needs includes the home’s electric usage over the past year.
-Month-to-month electric usage gives an accurate picture of the energy needs of the home.
+How many solar panels a home needs is determined by many factors.
+First, solar companies must work with utility companies to calculate the home’s electricity usage over the past year.
+Month-to-month electricity use gives an accurate picture of the energy needs of the house.

 After collecting usage, the customer needs to decide on a solar panel.
 The solar panel size and type makes a big difference in how many modules the home needs for the production of solar energy and percent of system offset.